 It was Lucy sharing her story, through her words being taken to the World Health Organistion Executive Board by the Worldwide Hospice Palliative Care Alliance, read out by Dr Stephen Connor, that would lead to an unlikely friendship and a deep and meaningful impact upon the WHO.
 Dr Tedros, WHO Director-General, immediately asked to speak with Lucy.
 A telephone call occurred with a request to meet in London.
 That next month, February 2018, two kindred spirits met.
 Sharing her story moved Dr Tedros to tears; Lucy’s story full of gratitude, for the excellent healthcare she receives through the NHS, free of charge; the palliative and hospice care she receives; and the access to complex care within the home to enable her to live a great life.
 And a great life she has lived.
 Dr Tedros was moved by Lucy, inspired, but also deeply understand that, had the world been different, his son, the same age as Lucy, could’ve been sat in the wheelchair, hooked up to tubes, trying to keep on defying death.
 Dr Tedros was changed by the meeting; so was Lucy.
 Tedros frequently shares this story, their meeting, their friendship, and has made new commitments to palliative care and universal health coverage as a result of this; Lucy’s story changed his perspective, made him feel and see the reality, in a way facts and statistics over years just could not.
 Stories make changes.

-Lucy was awarded the MBE at the tender age of 22 for services to young people with disabilities.
+Lucy was awarded the MBE (Member of the Most Excellent Order of the British Empire) at the tender age of 22 for services to young people with disabilities.

-She was awarded an Honorary Degree of Master of the University from the Open University.
+She was awarded an Honorary Degree of Master of the University from the Open University in 2018.

-In 2019 Lucy was named the 9th most influential disabled person in Britain in the Disability Power 100 List (and was in the top 100 List in 2018 and 2020).
+In 2019 Lucy was named the 9th most influential disabled person in Britain in the Disability Power 100 List (and was also in the top 100 in 2018 and 2020).

 She is a Fellow of the Royal Society of Arts, having been invited to become a member for her “commitment to furthering the rights of disabled people”.